 Days 5-7 Hoi An (3B)

 This morning we’ll start our day touring the wonderful ruins of the Imperial Citadel, from where the whole of Vietnam was once ruled.
 You’ll enjoy exploring the many palaces and gateways, courtyards and gardens of this beautiful complex and of course hearing the stories of the emperors who once lived here.
 In the late morning we begin our drive to Hoi An.
 After crossing over the Hai Van Pass, with fantastic views in all directions, we will stop at Lang Co Beach, arriving in Hoi An in the afternoon for our three night stay.
 Once known as Faifo, Hoi An was an important trading town with strong south Chinese influence and connections.
-You can take a walking tour of this living museum which includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
+Opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.
+Or take a walking tour of this living museum which includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
 Hoi An is also a shopping mecca for tourists in the region.
 Tailors can produce virtually anything overnight, with clothing, silk lanterns, lacquer ware and many other crafts abound.
 For sun worshipers, Cua Dai Beach, 4kms from town makes for a great, flat bike ride.
 We overnight three nights in a Hoi An.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi and a public computer are available in the lobby.
 The hotel also has a swimming pool to relax beside.
 Approx travel time: Hue to Hoi An by private minivan is approx 4 hours.